cliffrc/cliffrc.github.io/posts/pain-discovery.md

 3. What are your expectations of how things should work?

-I am working on something in this field ....
+“I am working on something in this field ...”

 [Sample Customer
 Discovery interview ](https://soundcloud.com/foundingfreedom/sample-customer-discoverydevelopment-problem-interview)